Enteee/duckpond.ch/_drafts/support-binary-file-objects-for-pandas.dataframe.to_csv.md

                 default_line_termnator = linesep

             # Note: Other than to_csv, StringIO will reject uncommon line terminators
             # by throwing an exception.
-But I think that's go good thing.
+But I think that's a good thing.
             sio = StringIO(
                 newline=kwargs.get("line_terminator", default_line_termnator)
             )